 3. God’s Words Can Expose the Corruption in Mankind

 There is one more principle to distinguishing the voice of God, which is to look and see whether these words are able to reveal the corrupt essence of man.
 As we all know, God scrutinizes our innermost hearts and minds; His understanding penetrates every part of us, and He sees through to the very essence of our nature.
 Just as the Bible says, “For the word of God is quick, and powerful, and sharper than any two edged sword, piercing even to the dividing asunder of soul and spirit, and of the joints and marrow, and is a discerner of the thoughts and intents of the heart.
 Neither is there any creature that is not manifest in His sight: but all things are naked and opened to the eyes of Him with whom we have to do” (Hebrew 4:12–13).
 We can see from this that all things in the world are naked and open before God.
 Even the most deeply hidden thoughts in our minds, even things we never knew were there, God can scrutinize them all and bring them all to light.
 For example, the Lord Jesus exposed the Pharisees when He said, “Woe to you, scribes and Pharisees, hypocrites! for you are like to white washed sepulchers, which indeed appear beautiful outward, but are within full of dead men’s bones, and of all uncleanness.
 Even so you also outwardly appear righteous to men, but within you are full of hypocrisy and iniquity” (Matthew 23:27–28).
-From this biblical record, we can see that the Pharisees were utter hypocrites who prayed to God standing at crossroads, who deliberately made themselves look ugly while fasting, who made sure people saw them when they gave alms, and who even wrote scriptures on the tassels of their garments, but who secretly embezzled widows’ property.
+From this biblical record, we can see that the Pharisees were utter hypocrites who prayed to God standing at crossroads, who deliberately made themselves look ugly while fasting, who made sure people saw them when they gave alms, and who secretly embezzled widows’ property.
 In no way did they exalt God or bear witness to God; they led believers to cling to some useless rules and brought everyone before themselves.
 The common Jewish folk of that time were unable to see what the Pharisees were truly like and were deceived by their apparent good deeds.
 They believed the Pharisees to be pious and God-serving men, and they had blind faith in and worshiped the Pharisees.
 The Lord Jesus, however, was able to see through to the innermost hearts of the Pharisees, and He exposed their hypocritical essence, thus allowing the believers to have discernment.

 Similarly, when the Lord returns in the last days, He also will expose our corrupt essence.
 Let’s take a look at these prophecies in the Book of Revelation: “And He had in His right hand seven stars: and out of His mouth went a sharp two edged sword: and His countenance was as the sun shines in its strength” (Revelation 1:16).
 And the Lord Jesus prophesied, “He that rejects Me, and receives not My words, has one that judges him: the word that I have spoken, the same shall judge him in the last day” (John 12:48).
 1 Peter 4:17 says, “For the time is come that judgment must begin at the house of God.”
 These prophecies tell us that when the Lord returns in the last days, He will express words to perform the work of judgment and will use His word to reveal all our sins, like a two-edged sword.
 He will thereby cause us to reflect on ourselves, feel remorse for our actions and behavior, and achieve true repentance and change.
 As God’s words say: “He despises the filth.
 You may not even be able to detect anything filthy in your words and deeds, but He can, and He points them out to you.
 Those old things of yours—your lack of cultivation, insight, and sense, and your backward ways of living—have now been brought into the light by today’s revelations; only by God coming to earth to work thus do people behold His holiness and righteous disposition.
 He judges and chastises you, causing you to gain understanding; sometimes, your demonic nature is manifested, and He points it out to you.
 He knows man’s essence like the back of His hand.”
 In order to tell whether these words are the utterances of theof the Lord, therefore, we must look at whether they are able to expose our innermost thoughts and corrupt essence, and whether they can enable us to achieve self-reflection, self-knowledge, and true repentance.
 If they are words in which God reveals and judges the corrupt essence of man, then when we read them, we will feel distressed, we will be convinced in heart and by word, and we will then be able to feel God’s righteous disposition that tolerates no offense.
 If what we are hearing are just a corrupt human being saying a few reproachful words, then we will not have these feelings.